quietfanatic/rvbench/README.md

   includes a lot of vector-heavy functions).
 - This is a dual-issue in-order CPU, so it's most efficient to schedule instructions so that one instruction doesn't depend on the one immediately before it.
-How much of an effect this has may depend on other factors.
+This may not matter if throughput is limited by other factors.
 - This processor can only do one load or one store per cycle.
 You can load a value and immediately store it the next cycle.
 Doing multiple loads then multiple stores seems to be slightly slower than alternating loads and stores.